CYLALighthouse/PM-Toolkit/docs/spfile.md

 Step 8: Your Closing

 Your closing should be short and sweet.
 This can be having the student summarize what they read about, or having them repeat the process that they just learned.
-This is time for a final check fo understanding to ensure if your student(s) understood what you taught them.
+This is time for a final check for understanding to ensure if your student(s) understood what you taught them.

 _Optional_ Step 9: Reflection and SSM Commitments: